top of page

 Tom Pack Hollow

-Another outstanding overlook on the Sherwood Loop Trail, the Tom Pack Hollow overlook (at mile marker 0.5) has one of the longest viewing distances of any overlook in the region.
+(Head of the Crow SP) Another outstanding overlook on the Sherwood Loop Trail, the Tom Pack Hollow overlook (at mile marker 0.5) has one of the longest viewing distances of any overlook in the region.
 The adjacent Sherwood Natural Bridge is also a great place for a photo.
-Access this adventure from the Lost Cove East trailhead.
+Access this adventure from the Pack Hollow trailhead.
 Easy

 HONORABLE MENTIONS